determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``path``
 --------

-The ``PATH`` for the launcher service so that it is able to find the Slurm, PBS, Singularity, Nvidia binaries, etc., in case they are not in a standard location on the compute node.
+The ``PATH`` for the launcher service so that it is able to find the Slurm, PBS, Singularity, NVIDIA binaries, etc., in case they are not in a standard location on the compute node.
 For example, ``PATH=/opt/singularity/3.8.5/bin:${PATH}``.